eastgenomics/eggd_vcf_handler_for_uranus/Readme.md

 - Excel workbook of annotated variants
 - BSVI-friendly VCF
 - Intermediate VCFs
+- header modified VCFs for uploading to openCGA

 ## How does this app work?
 - Filters mutect2 VCF with bedtools: